PoxyDoxy/OSRSPicker/README.md

 #### What it does do:

   1. Grabs the latest list of OSRS Servers dynamically (http://oldschool.runescape.com/g=oldscape/slu).
+  2. Opens a single TCP socket to each server, and measures the amount of time it takes.
-  2. Pings each server with a single 32 byte ICMP packet to find its latency from your internet connection.
+  3. If the TCP method fails, it pings each server with a single 32 byte ICMP packet to find its latency from your internet connection.
-  3. Saves the results to a list.
+  4. Saves the results to a list.
-  4. Sorts the list by latency, from smallest to largest (Ascending).
+  5. Sorts the list by latency, from smallest to largest (Ascending).

 #### What it does NOT do:
   - Make you good at runescape.